equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/sessions_caches_patterns.md

 # Sessions & Token Cache Patterns

 In This section we will explore and discuss patterns relates to sessions and token caching.
-They may be somewhat related.

 ## Sessions